dsci445-csu/project-5/1203_notes.md

 - Life sentence gets converted to 100 yrs, anything above 100 is also capped to 100 and marked with a categorical variable.
 - group by custody date and get a number for how much time they were sentenced
 - keep last incarceration and a numerical variable with the total amount of time served to their last sentencing.
+- remove dummy variables for offense category; count total offenses in each category